Back to blog

 • teachers need protected time for planning and checking

-• a better-paced school year can support deeper learning
+• a better-paced year can support deeper learning

-The idea of integrating celebrations and observances into actual lessons instead of full-day disruptions is especially practical.
-In many schools, the lost time from frequent non-academic interruptions is real.
+The idea of folding celebrations and observances into actual lessons, instead of losing full days to them, is especially practical.
+In many schools, the time lost to frequent non-academic interruptions is very real.

 Possible advantages